Rutlish Combined Cadet Force

 To find out more information and join go to the Rutlish CCF website:

-Membership is entirely voluntary and restricted to those in Year 8 or above.
-Rutlish CCF parades and trains after school each Wednesday between 3.30pm and 6pm (during term time).
+Membership is entirely voluntary and is open to students in Year 8 and above.
+Rutlish CCF parades and trains at school each Wednesday between 3.30pm and 6pm (during term time).

 Camps and Courses